marharyta/mars/README.md

-# Dashboard for Mars
+# Mars Dashboard

-# Demo
+## Live Demo

-The project has been deployed on fly.io and Vercel and you can find the live version here: https://mars-xi.vercel.app/
+🚀 The project is live on [Mars Dashboard](https://mars-xi.vercel.app/) via Fly.io and Vercel.

-## Checklist
+## Features

-- [x] A frontend project using `React`, `TypeScript` and `AntDesign` presenting an UI for the above service
-- [x] Using any supporting libraries of your choice
-- [x] It should follow the best practices in general
-- [x] Be creative and provide a useful UI
+✅ Built with **React, TypeScript, and Ant Design** for an interactive UI.
+✅ Supports external libraries for performance and scalability.
+✅ Follows best practices for maintainability.
-- [x] The UI should work on both normal-sized and small screens
-- [x] Write a report for _LARVIS_ improvements
+✅ The UI should work on both normal-sized and small screens ✅ Includes a **report for _LARVIS_ improvements**
-- [ ] use the `README.md` to clearly describe the parts you left out due to time but think should be there or you would do next
+✅ Uses the `README.md` to describe the parts left out due to time and what to do next

-Project setup includes Backend service, that runs locally via Docker.

 ## Front End setup approach

-- _A frontend project using React, TypeScript and AntDesign as required in the assignment_
+- Project setup includes Backend service, that runs locally via Docker.
-- Using Vite to create bundle modules, ESM as first class citizen approch
+- Using Vite to create bundle modules, ESM as first class citizen approch.
-- No SSR, as the dashboard does not requite to be indexed or pre-compiled.
+- No SSR, the dashboard does not requite to be indexed or pre-rendered.
 - Enrich Styled with Tailwind setup.
 - Jotai for atomic way to handle application global state (close to ClojureScript atom concept)
 - Vitest for fast unit and e2e tests